 Images for your website depend on many different factors, specifically how we can use them.
 Here’s are some examples:

-- An image that is 1920px wide can be used on all web pages for most any purposes.
+- An image that is 1920px wide can be used on all web pages for almost any purpose.

 - If your image is 1920px tall then it cannot span the width of the screen unless it is also at least 1280px wide.